d215steinberg/GildedRose-Java/README.md

 ### Lesson #9: Failing characterization tests are learning opportunities
 We step through the specifications in **GildedRoseRequirements.txt**, capturing each in a test method.
+After writing each new test, we run all the tests to verify that we are still GREEN.
 ```java
 @Test
 public void itemHasSpecifiedName() {